apache/hudi/docs/_docs/1_1_quick_start_guide.md

 This query provides snapshot querying of the ingested data.
 Since our partition path (`region/country/city`) is 3 levels nested from base path we ve used `load(basePath + "/*/*/*/*")`.
-Refer to [Table types and queries](/docs/concepts#table-types--queries) for more info on all table types and querying types supported.
+Refer to [Table types and queries](/docs/concepts#table-types--queries) for more info on all table types and query types supported.
 {: .notice--info}

 ## Update data